Uničov: Sights

-The town hall is landmark of the town square, located in the middle of the square.
+The town hall is the main landmark of the town square, located in the middle of the square.
 It was built in the late 14th or early 15th century and originally served as a market house.
 The town hall was rebuilt several times and lost its Gothic character.
 Gradually a 45 m high tower and a chapel (now a ceremonial hall) were added.
 In the 19th century, it was rebuilt to its current pseudo-Renaissance form.

 In the middle of the square is also a 22 m high Marian column, one of the most significant in Moravia.
 It was completed in 1743.

-The Church of the Assumption of the Virgin Mary comes from the first half of the 14th century.
-It is a significant example of Gothic and late Renaissance architecture.
-The church burned down a total of eight times and was therefore repaired and modified many times. it has two towers, one of them being octagonal.
+The Church of the Assumption of the Virgin Mary dates from the first half of the 14th century.
+It is a significant example of the Gothic and late Renaissance architecture.
+The church burned down a total of eight times and was therefore repaired and modified many times.
+It has two towers, one of them being octagonal.

 The Church of the Exaltation of the Holy Cross is a remnant of a Minorite monastery complex that was abolished in the 19th century.
 In addition to the baroque rebuilt part, the original gothic part is also visible.
 Today it serves as a concert hall.

-Vodní branka ("water gate") is an architecturally valuable Renaissance building that was part of the town fortifications and served as armory.
+Vodní branka (lit. 'water gate') is an architecturally valuable Renaissance building that was part of the town fortifications and served as an armory.
 Today it is the town museum.